 4. A list of considerations when building your career plan.

 It may take 15 minutes or so to read this guide in full.
 If you fully implement the advice, it may take you the whole day.
 This may feel a lot but is an important use of your time.
 Particularly considering how much time you will be spending at work over the course of your life.
 Ensuring that you are in the right role, in a worthwhile industry, deserves some of your time.

 The Case FOR Nuclear Energy as Clean Energy

-At Get Into Nuclear we help people to find careers in the nuclear industry which enables them to ‘make a difference’, ‘do good’, or ‘have a positive impact’.
+At Get Into Nuclear, we help people find careers in the nuclear industry, enabling them to ‘make a difference’, ‘do good’, or ‘have a positive impact’.

 In this section, we outline what we mean by these phrases.
-We believe that the nuclear industry has the ability to dramatically change the world.
-However, we understand that this is not the beliefs of many, so we have put together a factual case for nuclear energy and links to further reading.
+We believe that the nuclear industry has the ability to change the world dramatically.
+However, we understand that this is not the beliefs of many, so we have put together a factual case for nuclear energy and further reading links.

-We do not provide you with ‘advice’ in this section as we do not want to be seen to be promoting the use of nuclear technologies.
-We want you to be able to make up your own mind as to whether the nuclear industry is for you.
+We do not provide you with ‘advice’ in this section as we do not want to promote the use of nuclear technologies.
+We want you to make up your own mind as to whether the nuclear industry is for you.
 Is our information biased towards pro-nuclear?
 Of course, but we try to be as balanced as we can be.